blachlylab/dhtslib/README.md

 ```
     "dependencies": {
-        "dhtslib": "~>0.6.0",
+        "dhtslib": "~>0.10.0",
 ```
-(version number 0.6.0 is example; see https://dub.pm/package-format-json)
+(version number 0.10.0 is example; see https://dub.pm/package-format-json)

 # Requirements

 ## Dynamically linking to htslib (default)
-A system installation of htslib v1.9 or higher is required.
+A system installation of htslib v1.9 (1.10 compatibility in progress) is required.

 # Statically linking to htslib
 `libhts.a` needs to be added to your project's source files.